jjspeedie/expanding_kernel/example_usage.md

   <img src="_static/expanding_kernel.png" width="275" height="291">
 </p>

-How do we code up a convolution with a kernel whose width varies over the image?
-I could not find a way.
+*How do we code up a convolution with a kernel whose width varies over the image?* I could not find a way.
 Instead, we solve the inverse problem: we first stretch the image with the *inverse scaling* as we want the kernel to have, then perform the convolution on that stretched map with a *spatially constant kernel*, and then undo the stretch to restore the image to its original grid.
-Credit for the idea goes to [tom10 on stackoverflow](https://stackoverflow.com/questions/18624005/how-do-i-perform-a-convolution-in-python-with-a-variable-width-gaussian). **Nota bene: Interpolation is thus involved - not just once, but twice.**
+Credit for the approach goes to [tom10 on stackoverflow](https://stackoverflow.com/questions/18624005/how-do-i-perform-a-convolution-in-python-with-a-variable-width-gaussian). **Nota bene: Interpolation is thus involved - not just once, but twice.**

 # Example Usage